 When you bring on a new hire does your IT team spend time having to configure that person's computer and then does the new hire has to spend the next 7 days setting up their accounts and apps?
-Isn't this boarding process frustrating?
-Welcome to Windows Autopilot.
+Isn't this frustrating?
+Not with Windows Autopilot.
+Welcome to onboarding made easy.

 Windows Autopilot was introduced as a way to facilitate zero-touch, self-service deployments in enterprises or large educational organizations, but can also now be used for small and mid size businesses.
 It changes the way we deploy Windows devices.
 Traditionally, organizations purchase a hundred to thousands of new devices every year, ship them to IT, wipe them clean, and re-image them with a new, custom corporate image.
 While this image may include many common corporate applications, it usually does not include the user's personal data or specific business applications - and is a really time consuming process for both IT and the new hires.

 New devices that are unboxed by the new hires are dynamically configured in the background while the user interacts with the status enrollment page.

 All configurations and data can flow down to the device out-of-the box with Intune and can be secured and configured without IT interaction.
 After a few minutes, or sometimes a few hours depending on how large your download is, the device is ready for productive use, including:

 - The appropriate OEM-optimized Windows license (usually Windows 10 Pro, but can be stepped up to Windows 10 Enterprise without any difficulty if that's what you want the user to use)

 - The latest Windows 10 feature update (Intune will automatically recognize the new license and update and push all newly enabled features)

 - Custom software load (e.g., productivity apps such as Office; however, it is important to know that Autopilot/Intune will only push down Universal Windows Platform and MSI applications.)

 - Any personal settings, configurations, and security settings